Media

 Unfortunately, for many people, whoever happens to be on the other end of their phone becomes their inner circle.
 Whether it's a social media notification, text, phone, you name it, whoever is reaching out at that moment becomes part of the inner circle.
 And it's breaking them.

 We’re all trying to be so many things to too many people.
-And again, this can lead us into the position where we don't have anything left for ourselves and those we love.
+And again, this can lead us to a position where we have nothing left for ourselves and those we love.

 How do boundaries relate to our mission, vision & values?